Dudemanguy/vmn/README.md

 * scroll page down: `CTRL+f` or `Page Down`
 * jump to beginning: `g` or `Home Key`
 * jump to end: `G` or `End Key`
+* move down a directory: 'l' or `Right Arrow`
+* move up a directory: 'h' or `Left Arrow`
-* queue track: `i` or `space`
+* queue item: `i` or `space`
-* queue all tracks: `y`
+* queue all items: `y`
 * clear queue: `u`
 * toggle visual selection mode: `v`
 * playback with mpv: `Enter`
 * quit: `q`

-All tracks that are queued will be played by mpv upon hitting enter.
-If no tracks are selected, then the currently highlighted track will be played upon hitting enter.
+All items that are queued will be played by mpv upon hitting enter.
+If no items are selected, then the currently highlighted items will be played upon hitting enter.
+Items can be either directories or individual audio files.
+Playing back a directory will add all valid audio files to mpv for playback.

 ## License
 GPLv2 or later.